-People often choose to install directly over rough pavers as an easy way to add colour or softness to their area.
+People often choose to install directly over rough pavers as an easy way to add colour and softness to their area.
 Artificial grass is perfect to create an area that is soft underfoot, for adults and children alike.
 Many consider synthetic turf a more toddler friendly play surface than concrete or pavers.

 Check out these before and after photos of our 35mm Jumbuck artificial grass installed over pavers around a swimming pool.
 What a fantastic transformation!